 Another reason to choose Claro as your prepaid sim card for Argentina.

-For Traveltomtom it leaves no doubt that Claro is the best prepaid sim card in Argentina for traveling in 2022.
-They have the best 4G/5G network coverage in Argentina and the best prepaid sim card deal and service in the Claro retail stores.
+For Traveltomtom it leaves no doubt that Claro is the best prepaid sim card for traveling to Argentina in 2024.
+They have the best 4G/5G network coverage in Argentina and the best prepaid sim card deals for tourists and also excellent service in the Claro retail stores.

-When traveling to South Argentina then definitely don’t get a Personal Flow prepaid sim card.
+When traveling to Patagonia in the South of Argentina then definitely don’t get a Personal Flow prepaid sim card.
 Their 4G/5G network coverage is pretty much non-existing in Patagonia and beyond.
 Which is sad because in the Central regions of Argentina Personal Flow actually has the strongest 4G/5G network coverage.

-Buying a prepaid Movistar sim card in Argentina is complicated.
+Buying a prepaid sim card from Movistar in Argentina is complicated.
 You will have to buy one first at a kiosk and then go to an official retail store to get it registered.
 Then back to the kiosk to get credit on your account.
-Like for real Movistar Argentina?
+For real Movistar Argentina?
 Who wants to do that?
 Big no-go!

 My experience buying a sim card in Argentina

-Like I have dropped a couple times before the process for buying a prepaid sim card in Argentina is rather complicated.
+Like I have mentioned a couple times before the process of buying a prepaid sim card in Argentina is rather complicated.
 Only Claro stores sell a decent prepaid sim card deal with a big data plan.
 You can also choose to get your sim card registered in a Claro store and then go to a kiosk to add money on your account.

-Upon activation I got a text message and the very friendly guy in the Claro store showed me that I only had to click on the link in the sms and I got redirected to the account page logged in with my mobile number on the Claro website and directly saw all the top-up packages available.
-And the above picture is a screenshot of what it looked like on my phone.
+Upon activation I got a text message and the very friendly guy in the Claro store showed me that I only had to click on the link in the sms and I got redirected to the account page logged in with my mobile number on the Claro website.
+Then I directly saw all the top-up packages available, the above picture is a screenshot of what it looked like on my phone.